 Because you may not be seeing any indication of regrowth yet.
 But that’s ok.
 Just try not to get caught up in constantly checking for signs.
 It’s only likely to stress you out further, which could stop any sprouting firmly in its tracks.

-Instead, try to keep positive, enjoy the looks you can create by having alopecia and you never know… that hair might just grow back when you least expect it.
+Instead, try to keep positive, enjoy a different style, by braving the bald or wrapping it up and you never know… that hair might just grow back when you least expect it.

 Get free, semi-regular alopecia-related news things and musings.

 Psst… If no welcome email shows up, check your spam.